Did you know there are different types of dentistry?

 Cosmetic dentists are dental specialists who aim to increase your self-confidence by improving the appearance of your smile.
 They use a wide range of treatments to improve your smile, including dental bonding, tooth whitening, clear aligners, veneers, crowns, and dental implants.

-Cosmetic dentists and prosthodontists perform a lot of the same treatments, but the main difference between the two is that in cosmetic dentistry, the main goal of the treatment is to improve the appearance of your smile.
+Cosmetic dentist Marietta and prosthodontists perform a lot of the same treatments, but the main difference between the two is that in cosmetic dentistry, the main goal of the treatment is to improve the appearance of your smile.
 Cosmetic dentistry does often have a positive impact on your oral health, but not always—and when it does, this benefit is rarely the main reason patients seek treatment.

 If you’re self-conscious about your smile, you may benefit from speaking to a cosmetic dentist about your options.
 Dr. Wohlers is both a general dentist and a cosmetic dentist, so if you have any questions you can schedule a consultation with her at any time.